Sec-ant/zxing-wasm/README.md

 ### [`writeBarcode`](https://zxing-wasm.deno.dev/functions/full.writeBarcode.html)

-The first argument of [`writeBarcode`](https://zxing-wasm.deno.dev/functions/full.writeBarcode.html) is a text string or a [`Uint8Array`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) of bytes to be encoded, and the optional second argument accepts various [`WriterOptions`](https://zxing-wasm.deno.dev/interfaces/full.WriterOptions.html).
+The first argument of [`writeBarcode`](https://zxing-wasm.deno.dev/functions/full.writeBarcode.html) is a text string or an [`Uint8Array`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) of bytes to be encoded, and the optional second argument [`WriterOptions`](https://zxing-wasm.deno.dev/interfaces/full.WriterOptions.html) accepts several writer options.

 The return result of this function is a `Promise` of a [`WriteResult`](https://zxing-wasm.deno.dev/interfaces/full.WriteResult.html).